abhiramdas99/learn-webapp-backend-nodejs-01/README.md

-## A simple project design to return helloworld in terminal
+## A simple project design to return Hello world in terminal

 1. create a folder
   ```git